Werechang/OpenBFSTM/specs/BFSAR.md

 | 0x18   | u32  | flags                   | 0: string id                                |
 | 0x1c   | ...  | data                    | specified by flags                          |

+When the table reference is set, it points to another reference which points to a wave archive table.
+For some reason the table always has 0 entries.

 ##### File Table

 | Offset | Type | Name      | Description  |